 It’s often referred to as being “dropped” by your insurer.
 But that isn’t actually what happens, although it might feel like you’ve been tossed to the curb.
-There’s a clear distinction between a non-renewal and a cancellation of your insurance policy; the former refers to an insurance company’s decision not to assume your ongoing “risks” upon your policy’s expiration date, based on an insurer’s assessment of your home or property.
-A cancellation, on the other hand, can happen during a contract when you fail to pay your premiums, commit fraud, or “seriously misrepresent” information on your application, according to the Insurance Information Institute (III).
+There’s a clear distinction between a non-renewal and a cancellation of your insurance policy; the former refers to an insurance company’s decision not to assume your ongoing “risks” at the end of your policy term based on underwriting, while a cancellation can occur mid‑term for reasons such as non‑payment of premium, fraud, or “seriously misrepresent” information on your application, according to the Insurance Information Institute (III).
+State rules set the timelines and reasons for both; the National Association of Insurance Commissioners explains these consumer protections and how they vary by state in its guidance on cancellations and non‑renewals.

 “Homeowners insurance companies don’t drop you,” said Lynne McChristian, a spokesperson for the III.
 “They might not renew your policy — and it’s usually for a good reason.”